AngleProtocol/merkl-docs/mechanisms/campaigns/concentrated-liquidity-mechanisms.md

 ## Sampling and Anti-DOS

 For large pools with numerous swaps, the engine may not analyze all the swaps that occurred during the specified period but instead sample the largest ones.

-While Merkl can incentivize any type of liquidity provider, the system includes an anti-DoS filter that only rewards addresses meeting the following criteria:

-- Positions with more than \$20 worth of liquidity.
+If a position is detected as out of range during the swaps that were sampled, then it will not be eligible to rewards for that period.
+It's up to liquidity providers to ensure that their positions are actively managed to stay within the effective range to maximize their rewards.

-- Users earning more than 1/10,000,000th (or 0.00001%) of the campaign rewards per engine run.
+Also on top of the common Anti-DoS filter removing users earning less than 1/10,000,000th (or 0.00001%) of the campaign rewards per engine run, the Merkl engine disqualifies in concentrated liquidity campaigns positions with less than \$20 worth of liquidity.

 ## Out of range liquidity